Become An Approved Broker or Dealer

 Treasurer Frerichs is the state’s Chief Investment Officer and Chief Banking Officer.
 The Office of the Illinois Treasurer (“Treasurer”) manages an investment portfolio of approximately $31 billion (as of December 2020).

-To support this work, the Treasurer’s Office partners with qualified brokers and dealers to execute trades and facilitate transactions that help achieve strong returns using authorized investment instruments.
-If your brokerage firm seeks to do business with the Treasurer, you must first become an approved broker-dealer.
+The Treasurer’s Office partners with qualified brokers and dealers to support this work.
+Approved broker-dealers execute trades and facilitate transactions using authorized investment instruments to help the State pursue strong returns.
+If your brokerage firm wants to do business with the Treasurer’s Office, you must first apply to become an approved broker-dealer.
 The step-by-step process is also available as a PDF.

 Who can become an approved broker or dealer?

-• Firms are evaluated based on
+- Firms are evaluated based on the following criteria:

-• creditworthiness, and
+- creditworthiness, and

-• Eligible broker/dealers include “primary” dealers and regional dealers who qualify under SEC Rule 17 CFR § 15Cc3-1 (Net Capital Requirements for Brokers or Dealers).
+- Eligible broker/dealers include “primary” dealers and regional dealers who qualify under SEC Rule 17 CFR § 15Cc3-1 (Net Capital Requirements for Brokers or Dealers).

-• Note: The Treasurer seeks to accord preference to qualified broker/dealers that can demonstrate or attest that (1) greater than 50% of the ownership interest of the firm is held by minority, female, veteran, and/or disabled persons (“MWVD”), OR (2) greater than 75% of the firm’s senior managers are minority, female, veteran, and/or disabled persons.
+Note: The Treasurer seeks to accord preference to qualified broker/dealers that can demonstrate or attest that (1) greater than 50% of the ownership interest of the firm is held by minority, female, veteran, and/or disabled persons (“MWVD”), OR (2) greater than 75% of the firm’s senior managers are minority, female, veteran, and/or disabled persons.
 Visit the Equity, Diversity & Inclusion page for more info.

-• Submit documents to MWVD@illinoistreasurer.gov.
+Submit documents to MWVD@illinoistreasurer.gov.
 Following submission, the MWVD liaison will contact you with further information.

 Follow this step-by-step process